hshadman/IDP_Global_Local_Conformational_Landscapes/documentation.md

 #### Subchain Plot Functions
 NOTE: All subchain plots (below) require prior execution of `initialize_30mer_subchain()`.
 If using fasta_source = Tesei_2024_IDR-ome_fasta_sequences.csv, the path to the Tesei_2024_IDR-ome_fasta_sequences.csv file should be noted.

-All subchain plots will show the corresponding global value for the peptide/protein in the form of a dotted horizontal line or text at the top of the plot.
+All subchain plots will show the corresponding global (whole chain) polymer property for the peptide/protein in the form of a dotted horizontal line or text at the top of the plot.
 The x-axis shows the mid-residue of the subchain.
 Gray region shows standard deviation (or error in the case of ν).
 Y-axis shows local values of the polymer property.
 The subchain plots are colored by amino acid residue type.

 These are the subchain plots possible: